Permits and Certification

 Top 3 reasons for getting a permit:

-1-Electrical fire was ranked 4th in the leading causes of house fires in Calgary.
-Having worked with restoration contractors I've seen first hand the devastation that comes from improperly done electrical work.
+1. Electrical fire was ranked 4th in the leading causes of house fires in Calgary.
+Having worked with restoration contractors I've seen first hand the devastation that comes from improper electrical work.
 Insurance claims can be denied, if due diligence is not shown.
 Permits satisfy that the job is done correctly and safely therefore preventing loss and risk to property and life.

-3- No one wants to pay to get the same job done twice.
-Checking references and making sure your contractor is licensed, minimizes the likely hood of improper installation and future repairs.
+3. No one wants to pay to get the same job done twice.
+Checking references and making sure your contractor is licensed, minimizes the likelihood of improper installation and future repairs.
 Reliable contractors will always insist permits are in place before they start work on your home.
 This can save frustration and costly repair bills.

 Be wary of contractors who claim you don't need a permit!